 Class Challenge – Infinity Coloring

-This is one of my favorites and one that is a FREE download on our website.
+This is one of my favorite downloads on our website.
 Have you ever heard of an infinity coloring sheet?
 It’s a coloring sheet that can be stuck together like a magical puzzle!
 It’s literally the coloring sheet that goes on forever!

 How gorgeous are the illustrations?